ruby-amqp/rubybunny.info/articles/exchanges.md

 The default exchange is a direct exchange with no name (the amqp gem refers to it using an empty string) pre-declared by the broker.
 It has one special property that makes it very useful for simple applications, namely that *every queue is automatically bound to it with a routing key which is the same as the queue name*.

-For example, when you declare a queue with the name of "search.indexing.online", the AMQP broker will bind it to the default exchange using "search.indexing.online" as the routing key.
+For example, when you declare a queue with the name of "search.indexing.online", the RabbitMQ will bind it to the default exchange using "search.indexing.online" as the routing key.
 Therefore a message published to the default exchange with routing key = "search.indexing.online" will be routed to the queue "search.indexing.online".
 In other words, the default exchange makes it *seem like it is possible to deliver messages directly to queues*, even though that is not technically what is happening.